-- Dinner Seats : Provides priority reserved seating with access to our FULL FOOD MENU.
-We assign you the best available seats at the time of your purchase.
-Larger parties can request their own section.
+- Dinner Seats : Provides priority reserved seating.
+We assign you the best available seats at the time of your purchase, and they are held for you.
+For a party of two it reserves a booth and table for access to FULL MENU.
+Larger parties can have their own section.

 FREE PARKING on the southside across from Blue Room, The Olson building on Saint Louis street has plenty of parking on busier nights

 UNIVERSITY PLAZA provides a wondeful discount for all our guests with reservations made with the following link: bit.ly/BlueRoomComedy

 Rooms are usually $129 a night and our customers receive a rate for $89 a night by making reservations with the link above.

 Following humorist Tim Northern’s appearance as a finalist on the nationally televised “Star Search”, Naomi Judd raved about his performance.
 “He’s the only one that could be a member of Mensa,” she said.
 “I absolutely adore the cerebral humor.”